benny-dreamly/mow/worlds/satisfactory/docs/setup_en.md

 ### Generating and Hosting the Multiworld

-Generating a game and hosting an MultiworldGG server is explained in the [MultiworldGG Setup Guide](/tutorial/Archipelago/setup/en).
+Generating a game and hosting a MultiworldGG server is explained in the [MultiworldGG Setup Guide](/tutorial/Archipelago/setup/en).

 ### Creating the Satisfactory World